 - Avoid using Peer to Peer clients or Torrents to download music, videos and software.
 Not only is this in most instances illegal, but it often leaves back doors open on your system that hackers can exploit.

 - When receiving a random link via email, Skype, MSN or any other trusted source, DO NOT just open it.
 First ask the sender what it is, 99% of the time it is a virus and the sender will not be aware that they sent you anything.
 The moment you click on it, your system will be compromised and could become infected.

-While most of the above implementations appear to be relatively easy to deploy, we strongly recommended that you speak to your preferred IT partner before taking action yourself as some of the changes, if done incorrectly, could cause damage to your system.
+Most of the above implementations appear to be relatively easy to deploy.
+However we strongly recommended that you speak to your preferred IT partner before taking action yourself.
+Some of the changes, if done incorrectly, could cause damage to your system.

 If you need help get in touch with us at Leftclick – Internet security is our forte!